Wayne Pacelle: Pacelle's resignation

 In 2018, Chronicle of Philanthropy reported that Pacelle was under investigation for a "sexual relationship with an employee".
 In December 2018 HSUS launched an internal investigation, hiring the law firm Morgan, Lewis & Bockius to investigate three separate allegations of sexual harassment.
-The New York Times subsequently reported on an interview with a Humane Society employee who alleges Pacelle sexually assaulted her in his office.
 Pacelle has denied each allegation.
 The investigation also included female leaders who allegedly said their "warnings about his conduct went unheeded."
 The HSUS voted at the end of January 2018 to retain Pacelle as CEO, prompting seven board members to resign in protest.
 Other donors threatened to sever ties with the organization, insisting that Pacelle should resign instead.
 Donors like the Greenbaum Foundation, which donated nearly $100,000 to the HSUS in 2017, claimed they would likely stop funding the HSUS because of the board's handling of the allegations against Pacelle.
 Other donors such as Nicole Brodeur had stopped providing funding when allegations came to light in October 2017.
 Facing internal and external dissent, Pacelle resigned on February 2, 2018.

 Some defended Pacelle's placement as CEO.
 The Washington Post's Kathleen Parker offered support in the wake of Pacelle's resignation, claiming that it was not necessarily the best "for the organization he built or the animals it has served..." and thanked Pacelle for his "stewardship, advocacy and legendary work ethic."
 She added "No person is all one thing, good or bad, and Pacelle is no exception."
 Other affiliates of the organization supported Pacelle's resignation, claiming that the HSUS board had put Pacelle's fundraising abilities above concerns for other employees in their evaluation of the evidence against Pacelle.
 Iowa director Josh Skipworth claimed that it was "ridiculous to put the business outlook over the female employees" in the board's original decision to retain Pacelle as CEO.
-In March 2018, The Washington Post reported on the aftermath of Pacelle's resignation; the article details additional allegations of sexual harassment and assault involving Pacelle.
+In March 2018, The Washington Post reported on the aftermath of Pacelle's resignation; the article details additional allegations of sexual harassment involving Pacelle.